ShengHuaWu/Vapor3Series/Authentication/README.md

 At this point, if we run the application and try to create a new user with Postman, we are going to receive a `401 Unauthorized` error response.
 Since we are using an in-memory database, there is no existing user in the database every time we run the application.
 As a result, the authentication causes it's impossible for us to create a new user.
-However, one way to solve this is to seed the database and create a user when the application boots up, and Vapor's `Migration` protocol give us a good place to do it.
+However, one way to solve this is to seed the database and create a user when the application boots up, and Vapor's `Migration` protocol give us a perfect place to achieve it.
 Let's go back to our `User` model and append the following lines at the bottom of the file.
 ```
 struct AdminUser: Migration {